 The authors do not want to judge, which way is the best.
-But, even if a standard is found once, also the cut-off for healthy and affected shall be defined by the authorities. (see caption “grading and cut-offs”).
+But, even if a standard can be found in the future, also the cut off values for healthy and affected shall be defined by the authorities (see caption “grading and cut-offs”).